 That’s when we decided to implement this as a ground rule of customer support in TeleCRM!

-Yes, they will vent, so what!
+Yes, they will vent, so what?

-After the venting, they will give us a chance to resolve their problem and win them over in the process.
+After venting, they will give us a chance to resolve their problem and win them over in the process.

-You have to understand one thing – it is equally difficult for them to go to another vendor so when in the right mindset you can use this single principle to turn any angry customer into the most loyal fan ever!
-And once you do these ‘angry customers’ go out to rave about your fantastic customer support services on social media, giving a nice touch to your company’s value.
+You have to understand one thing – It is equally difficult for them to go to another vendor.
+So, when in the right mindset you can use this single principle to turn any angry customer into the most loyal fan ever!
+And, once you do, these ‘angry customers’ go out to rave about your fantastic customer support services on social media, giving a nice touch to your company’s value.

 #2 Use mistakes (feedback) to your advantage